amruthn1/amruthn1/README.md

 # Amruth Nadimpally
 I am a Purdue CS student minoring in Mathematics.
-I am interested in deep learning, machine learning, applications of generative AI, and have experience in front-end development.
+I am interested in deep learning, applications of generative AI, embedded systems, and have experience in front-end development.